 Ergonomic Lighting Tips

-Ergonomic office lighting can help improve your employees’ the quality of life, and in doing so promote their efficiency.
-Poor lighting has a host of negative side effects.
+Ergonomic office lighting can help improve your employees’ quality of life, and in return, promote their efficiency.
+Poor lighting has been shown to host negative side effects.
 These include, but are not limited to:

 - Eye strain